 State and local law place monetary limits on the value of gifts an officer or employee may accept in a calendar year.
-(Political Reform Act, Gov't Code § 89503, C&GC Code §§ 3.1-101 and 3.216).)
-This section imposes additional limits by prohibiting an officer or employee from accepting any gift that is given in exchange for doing the officer's or employee's City job.
-Nothing in this section shall exempt any officer or employee from complying with more restrictive policies of the Department regarding the acceptance of any gift given in exchange for doing the officer's or employee's City job.
+(Political Reform Act, Gov't Code § 89503, C&GC Code §§ 3.1-101 and 3.216).
+This section imposes additional limits by prohibiting an officer or employee from accepting any gift that is given in exchange for doing the officer or employee's City job.

-No officer or employee may receive or accept gifts from anyone other than the City for the performance of a specific service or act the officer or employee would be expected to render or perform in the regular course of his or her City duties; or for advice about the processes of the City directly related to the officer's or employee's duties and responsibilities, or the processes of the entity they serve.
+No employee or officer may receive or accept gifts from anyone other than the City for the performance of a specific service or act the employee or officer would be expected to render or perform in the regular course of his or her City duties; or for advice about the processes of the City directly related to the employee's or officer's duties and responsibilities, or the processes of the entity they serve.